redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/0.1-deployment/README.md

-## BONUS - If not enough time for your demo...
+## BONUS - If there is not enough time for your demo...

 Sometimes it could happen that you don't have the 120 minutes to run the demo.
 One way to reduce the time is by creating the OS images in advance instead of running the build during the demo.